 Background Gradient: You can use the Gradient component to add to your block.
 First, you need to enable the Gradient option and set the direction of the gradient.

 Also, you can set the Colors and stop positions of two colors.
-You can use the Gradient component in Container, Grid, and Buttons.
+You can use the Gradient component in Containers, Grids, and Buttons.

-Background Image: Basically, you can use Background Image in the container or grid block.
+Background Image: Basically, you can use a Background Image in the container or grid block.

-Besides JPG, PNG extension, you can also set SVG image as background Image.
-By default, WordPress doesn’t allow to upload SVG extension due to security purpose.
+Besides JPG and PNG extensions, you can also set SVG images as background Images.
+By default, WordPress doesn’t allow to upload of SVG extensions due to security purposes.
 You need to install a plugin like SVG Support or Safe SVG to enable SVG uploads.

 SVG Icons: You can set SVG Icons in the Buttons and Headline block where you can pick icons from General Icons or Social Icons panel.